Genesis Assessing 6,000 GWh Of Renewable Generation Options For Development By 2025

 Press Release – Genesis Energy

-Genesis is assessing 6,000 GWh of renewable generation options for development after starting a closed RFP process with 11 partners.
-Those invited to participate offer a range of technologies as Genesis continues to execute its Future-gen strategy to …
+12 February 2021 – Genesis is assessing 6,000 GWh of renewable generation options for development after starting a closed RFP process with 11 partners.
+Those invited to participate offer a range of technologies as Genesis continues to execute its …

 Those invited to participate offer a range of technologies as Genesis continues to execute its Future-gen strategy to develop 2,650 GWh per annum of new renewable electricity generation by 2030, enough to power more than 400,000 homes.
 Genesis aspires to have at least 1,350 GWh of new generation in market by 2024 as an outcome of this RFP.